Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Introduction

 \section{Introduction}

 After the success of the BCS theory for superconductivity \cite{BCS1957}, it is now widely-believed that superconductivity is a phenomenon of gauge symmetry breaking.
 The order parameter for the superconducting phase is a macroscopic wave function given by the expectation value of the electron-pair field operator \cite{Anderson}; in order to have non-zero expectation values for it, a particle-number non-conserving formalism is required.

-The original intention for the use of this particle-number non-conserving formalism is to facilitate calculations involving electron pair-correlation that yields an energy gap \cite{BCS1957}.
-The particle number non-conserving formalism is very practical for this purpose since it yields the total energy with an estimated relative error proportional to $N^{-1/2}$, where $N$ is the total number of the particles in the system; thus the error will be negligibly small for a bulk system with very large $N$ \cite{Peierls1991}.
+The original intention for the use of this formalism is to facilitate calculations involving electron pair-correlation that yields an energy gap \cite{BCS1957}.
+It is very practical for this purpose since it yields the total energy with an estimated relative error proportional to $N^{-1/2}$, where $N$ is the total number of the particles in the system; thus the error will be negligibly small compared with the energy itself for a bulk system with very large $N$ \cite{Peierls1991}.

-The BCS theory successfully explains a number of pairing energy gap related effects; especially, it provides a way to calculate the superconducting transition temperature $T_c$ as the pairing energy gap formation temperature.
+Remarkably, the BCS theory successfully explains a number of pairing energy gap related effects; especially, it provides a way to calculate the superconducting transition temperature $T_c$ as the pairing energy gap formation temperature.
 Surprisingly, a $U(1)$ phase arising in the particle-number non-conserving formalism turned out to be the essential ingredient for supercurrent generation.
 It brings about the supercurrent related effects \cite{Josephson62}, which were predicted by Josephson using the Bogoliubov's particle-number non-conserving formalism of the BCS theory \cite{Bogoliubov1958}; and the predicted effects were confirmed by experiments \cite{Anderson-Rowell,Shapiro63}.